shivraj-techie/hello_world/README.md

 # hello_world
-its just a simple program to learn
+its just a simple program to LEARN